 Concrete Repair for Schools

 If the concrete slab in your school has become uneven, there are various repair methods that are more effective than concrete replacement.
-Rather than shutting down areas of the school, we offer polyjacking which is a quick and effective way to fix uneven concrete.
-We can lift, level and stabilize your concrete back to normal within minutes without disrupting the school.
+Rather than shutting down areas of the school, you can use polyjacking, which is a quick and effective way to fix uneven concrete.
+We can lift, level, and stabilize your concrete back to normal within minutes without disrupting the school.

 The concrete leveling process is simple, yet effective.
 It involves the following steps:

 - Small holes (5/8") are drilled through the concrete slab.

 - Polyurethane foam is pumped through the holes, filling voids and cavities underneath the slab.
 As the foam expands, it lifts and levels the slab back to normal.

 - Polyurethane foam cures within 15 minutes, allowing the concrete to be ready the same day.
 Mudjacking and other methods can take days to cure.

 Because there is minimal downtime with polyjacking, it is ideal for schools, cafeterias, and universities.
 Polyjacking can be used to fix sunken concrete stairs, walkways, sidewalks, floors, and other concrete surfaces for schools in the St. Louis and Kansas City area.
 Contact us today for a free estimate.